Take a seat, suiteSheets

 Yes.

 UK sole traders and landlords can continue using spreadsheets for Making Tax Digital, as long as they use MTD-compatible bridging software to submit their figures to HMRC.Spreadsheets like Excel or Google Sheets are allowed for record-keeping.
-What HMRC requires is a digital link between those records and HMRC’s systems, which is what suiteSheets provides.
+What HMRC requires is a digital link between individual transactions, cumulative totals and HMRC’s systems.

 -